OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 The first step is to look at `AndroidManifest.xml` to detect content providers exposed by the app.
 You can identify content providers by the `<provider>` element.
 Complete the following steps:

 - Determine whether the value of the export tag is "true" (`android:exported="true"`).
 Even if it is not, the tag will be set to "true" automatically if an `<intent-filter>` has been defined for the tag.
-If the content is meant to be accessed only by the app itself, set `android:exported` to "false."
+If the content is meant to be accessed only by the app itself, set `android:exported` to "false".
 If not, set the flag to "true" and define proper read/write permissions.
 - Determine whether the data is being protected by a permission tag (`android:permission`).
 Permission tags limit exposure to other apps.
 - Determine whether the `android:protectionLevel` attribute has the value `signature`.
 This setting indicates that the data is intended to be accessed only by apps from the same enterprise (i.e., signed with the same key).
 To make the data accessible to other apps, apply a security policy with the `<permission>` element and set a proper `android:protectionLevel`.
 If you use `android:permission`, other applications must declare corresponding `<uses-permission>` elements in their manifests to interact with your content provider.
 You can use the `android:grantUriPermissions` attribute to grant more specific access to other apps; you can limit access with the `<grant-uri-permission>` element.